1st Person Historical Impersonations

 Dylan Thomas – The Welshman Who Made the English Language Sing

 The literary and lyrical life of Dylan Thomas (1914-1953) is explored, including dramatic readings of his poetry.
 Thomas, in his time, was considered a rebel and a genius, and even today he is considered a poet’s poet.
 He saw the workings of the universe as a magical transformation producing unity out of diversity, and again and again in his poetry he sought a poetical ritual to celebrate this diversity.
 Thomas was a brilliant speaker, a reckless and impulsive artist whose life was packed with emotional ups and downs.
-His poetry readings in America were enormous successes in spite of his own, at times, self-destructive behavior, and his works remain a hallmark of artistic achievement.
+His poetry readings in America were enormous successes in spite of his own, at times, self-destructive behavior.
+In his time, Thomas was considered a rebel and a genius, and even today he is considered a poet’s poet.
+His works remain a hallmark of artistic achievement.

 Yes, I Am A Dreamer – A Portrait of Oscar Wilde

 The story of Rudyard Kipling (1865-1936) is a tale of paradise won and lost.
-It is the story of a literary genius who wrote some of the world’s best known and enduring works of prose and poetry, yet whose own life was full of great acclaim and deep tragedy.
-Kipling endured and overcame, and today is regarded as one of the literary giants of the 20th century and the unofficial poet of the United States Marine Corps!
+It is the story of a literary genius who wrote some of the world’s best known and enduring works of prose and poetry, yet whose own life was full of both great acclaim and deep tragedy.
+Kipling endured, overcame, and eventually triumphed.
+Today he is regarded as one of the literary giants of the 20th century and the poet of choice for both the British army and the United States Marine Corps!

 And I Laid Me Down with a Will – The Life & Adventures of Robert Louis Stevenson